Presents the Tell

 Notice this is just a kid telling his grown brothers, aged men, of the dream he had, and using the tasks of common labor that they were doing, to show how he would rule over them, and how they would bow down to him.
 Yet Joseph has been so favored that this labor task has not yet been given to him.

-Joseph is telling them that he is going to be over you, I am blessed more than you, and as Jacob's attitude toward Joseph bore out this dream of Josephs' it didn't help the brothers one bit.
+Joseph is telling them that he is going to be over them, I am blessed more than you, and as Jacob's attitude toward Joseph bore out this dream of Josephs' it didn't help the brothers one bit.
 Joseph in his innocence saw this vision revealed to him by Almighty God, and so shall it be.

 We will see in future chapters that this is the position that Jacob gives, and God allows; that Joseph and his two sons will become the tribes, and ultimate nations that receive the blessings of God's covenant made to Abraham.
 Joseph will be shipped off into Egypt, and then become ruler of Egypt, because of his God given ability to interpret dreams.
 And during an extreme famine, these same brothers will come begging at Joseph's feet, before it is all over with.